 Welcome to a new series of blog posts by TAPS Support.
-Our team is passionately following research, but we felt it was time to dive deeper into the stories of the people behind Twin Anaemia Polycythemia Sequence.
+Our team is passionately following research, but we felt it was time to dive deeper into the stories of the people behind Twin Anemia Polycythemia Sequence.
 It’s time to introduce the TAPS Support Fast Five, and this week we’re introducing Dr. Jeanine van Klink.